Dentismo/t-3-availability-checker/README.md

     - Added CI/CD

 The other project team members consist of: Carl Dahlqvist, Ivan Vidanovic, Ansis Plepis and Daniel Dovhun.

-## License - TODO
-For open source projects, say how it is licensed.

 ## Project status
 The Availability Checker is completed.
 Thus this repository will not recieve any additional changes for the time-being.
 We have completed the other components that are part of the greater Dentismo distributed system.
 In the next few weeks, we will be connecting the backend to the frontend, as well as establishing tests to make sure everything is performing as intended.
 We aim to have the greater Dentismo project completed by the 16th of December, 2022.